Loading...

 How to consume Mixed Salad Greens, Sandwich without glucose spikes

-Use olive oil and vinegar or a light vinaigrette for your salad dressing instead of sugary or creamy dressings that can cause blood sugar spikes.
+Use a vinegar-based dressing for your salad instead of creamy dressings, as vinegar can help stabilize blood sugar levels.

 healthspan-mbl